 To make it more of a challenge you can have the mummy hop to the finish line.

 You can also play a little relay race in your backyard before it gets dark on Halloween.
 To make it themed for Halloween, you are going to have a bones race.

 What you are going to do is make two large skeletons with the same number of bones.
 They should fit on large pieces of cardboard.
-Often you can find a skeleton Halloween decoration at the dollar store that you could cut into pieces as an alternative.
+Often you can find a skeleton Halloween decoration that you could cut into pieces as an alternative.